Skip to main content

 How to bet on the NASCAR Cup Series Championship

 While there is no dominant driver in the NASCAR field as there once was, preseason favorites Kyle Larson and William Byron are maintaining their spot near the top and are among the favorites in just about every race.
-So is Hamlin, who has logged three wins already and is the outright title favorite at two sportsbooks.
+So is Hamlin, who has logged three wins already to join the previous two as the only drivers with multiple wins thus far.

 Betting on any of those drivers isn't a bad way to invest in the season, with all three looking likely to be among the final cars in the playoff field.
 If you're looking for a way to fade those leaders, you might find better value on a race-to-race basis - like when Daniel Suarez won in Atlanta with odds as high as 45/1.